-The class of Abelian groups (for usual embeddings) has universal models in every cardinality $\lambda$ , they are suitable divisible ones, so we better restrict ourselves to so-called reduced ones, i.e. Abelian group G with no divisible non-trivial subgroup.
-Another natural notion of embedding is pure embedding which are embedding preserving nondivisibility by natural numbers, again we better consider only reduced Abelian groups.
-In both cases because any such G is the direct sum of divisible(G) and reduced(G), where divisible(G) = $\cup$ { $H : H \subseteq G$ is divisible} and reduced(G) is not unique but is isomorphic to G/divisible(G).
+The class of Abelian groups (for usual embeddings) has universal models in every cardinality λ ; they are suitable divisible ones, so we better restrict ourselves to so-called reduced ones, i.e., Abelian group G with no divisible non-trivial subgroup.
+Another natural notion of embedding is pure embedding, that is, embedding preserving non-divisibility by natural numbers; again we better consider only reduced Abelian groups.
+In both cases because any such G is the direct sum of divisible(G) and reduced(G), where divisible(G) = $\bigcup \{H: H \subseteq G \text{ is divisible}\}$ and reduced(G) is not unique but is isomorphic to G/divisible(G).

-Now if $\pi$ is a pure embedding of $G_1$ into $G_2$ then it induces a pure embedding of divisible( $G_1$ ) into divisible ( $G_2$ ) and of reduced( $G_1$ ) into reduced ( $G_2$ ).
+Now if π is a pure embedding of G_1 into G_2 , then it induces a pure embedding of divisible (G_1) into divisible (G_2) and of reduced (G_1) into reduced (G_2) .

-There are many interesting classes of Abelian groups but we shall consider here only (all with $\subseteq$ the used embedding or with $\subseteq{pr}$ , the pure one):
+There are many interesting classes of Abelian groups, but we shall consider here only (all with \subseteq the used embedding or with \subseteq {DP}, the pure one):

-- $K{\rm rtf}$ , reduced torsion free - $K{rs(p)}$ , reduced separable p-group, the separable means that every element has finite height, equivalently belongs to a finite direct summand.
+- $K{\rm rtf}$, reduced torsion free - $K{rs(p)}$, reduced separable p-group, the separable means that every element has finite height, equivalently belongs to a finite direct summand.